znicolaou/rmtchem/README.md

-# rmtchem
-Random networks of chemical reactions
+# rmtchem: A library for numerical continuation of steady states in random networks of chemical reactions

 The rmtchem library contains the Python file rmtchem.py and a Jupyter notbook file rmtchem.ipny for individual runs, along with scripts for running batches and a Jupyter notbook file plot.ipny for plotting results.

-The required python packages can be installed with anaconda with `conda create -n rmtchem_env -c conda-forge numpy scipy cantera networkx matplotlib jupyter` followed by `conda activate rmtchem_env`.
+The required Python packages can be installed in anaconda environment with `conda create -n rmtchem_env -c conda-forge numpy scipy cantera networkx matplotlib jupyter` followed by `conda activate rmtchem_env`.

 Running `./rmtchem.py -h` produces the following usage message: